 Includes transcripts of letters prepared by Mark J. See in 1995.

-This collection contains nine Virginia Probate Inventories listing the assets of several estates, including male and female slaves.
-Each inventory lists how many slaves were purchased, their gender, and an approximate age range, usually "between 12 and 50 years of age."
-One of the inventories is for a female property owner.
-Most of the inventories are about 15 lines long and are in good condition.
+This collection contains nine Virginia probate inventories listing the assets of several estates, including enslaved men and women.
+Each inventory lists the names of enslaved persons, their gender, and an approximate age range, usually "between 12 and 50 years of age."
+One of the inventories lists property owned by a woman.